 The tax on the Company's income before income tax differs from the theoretical amount that would arise using the federal and provincial statutory tax rate applicable to income of the consolidated entities.
-The statutory tax rate for 2020 decreased from 26.6% to 26.5% (2019 -from 26.7% to 26.6%).
-This decrease is in line with Quebec's tax rate reduction from 11.6% to 11.5%.
+The statutory tax rate for 2021 was 26.5% (2020 -26.5%).
 The difference between the Company's income tax and theoretical tax is as follows: